Applicant Tracking Systems

 The Nationwide Database Search is a proprietary database product that consists of publicly available case law, and state, territory and criminal court information.
 This should not be considered an official criminal search akin to the National Police Check, but can provide insight into an individual’s background if a faster search is desired.

-Requirements: Name, date of birth, general consent form, Australian Criminal (National Police Check), copies of two identification documents if applicant is Australian national or copies of three identification documents if applicant is not Australian national, current address and address start date, 5-year address history (full address needed with a postal code and address start date), maiden name or other previously used names
+Requirements: Name, date of birth, general consent form, special consent form with wet signature: Australian Criminal (National Police Check), copies of two identification documents if applicant is Australian national or copies of three identification documents if applicant is not Australian national, current address and address start date, 5-year address history (full address needed with a postal code and address start date), maiden name or other previously used names

 The Australian Federal Police (AFP) provides the National Police Certificate which contains items such as unspent convictions (unless an exclusion applies – see below) and other criminal history information held by police services.
 This certificate is considered to be the most reliable source of criminal information which is why it is highly recommended.
 The National Police Certificate provided by the AFP is available for overseas employment, residents of the Australian Capital Territory, Jervis Bay Territory and other external Commonwealth territories, or individuals requiring a check under Commonwealth legislation, such as the Australian Securities and Investments Commission.